alders/mythtv-stream-hls-dash/README.md

 ### FFmpeg encoding

-The major part of the encoding is done in one FFmpeg command utilizing `filter_complex` and `tee` to the max.
-This code block starts the actual encoding and waits until it is finished.
+The majority of the encoding process is accomplished in a single FFmpeg command, leveraging the power of `filter_complex` and `tee` to maximize efficiency.

+The code block below initiates the encoding process and waits for its
+completion:

 <details>
 <summary>
-Click me
+Click to reveal the script code.
 </summary>

 ``` shell